cockroachdb/docs/src/current/v21.2/changefeed-sinks.md

 ### Webhook sink configuration

-{% include_cached new-in.html version="v21.2" %} The `webhook_sink_config` option allows the changefeed flushing and retry behavior of your webhook sink to be configured.
+{% include new-in.md version="v21.2" %} The `webhook_sink_config` option allows the changefeed flushing and retry behavior of your webhook sink to be configured.

 The following details the configurable fields: